redis/NRedisStack/CONTRIBUTING.md

 encountered, or a new feature your team wants to use.

-If you don't know where to start, consider improving documentation, bug triaging, and writing tutorials are all examples of helpful contributions that mean less work for you.
+If you don't know where to start, consider improving documentation, triaging bugs, or writing tutorials.
+These are all examples of helpful contributions that mean less work for you.

 ## Your First Contribution